Chaoses-Ib/DirectoryOpus/Manual/additional_functionality/viewing_images/viewer_keys_and_toolbar.md

-# Viewer Keys and Toolbar
+# Viewer Mouse, Keys and Toolbar

 By default, the main mouse and keyboard controls for the standalone viewer are as follows: